joshbrew/esbuild_base_python/README.md

 Requires: Python 3, NodeJS LTS or later

 This test runs a websocket and a thread on the [python](https://www.python.org/downloads/) quart server.
-You can access the Node-served test page at `http://localhost:8000` or the quart server test page at `http://localhost:7000` to experiment (add `/build` to access the node build (minus hot reload)).
+You can access the Node-served test page at `http://localhost:8000` or the quart server test page at `http://localhost:7000` to experiment (add `/build` at port 7000 to access the node build (minus hot reload)).

 Quart enables fast asyncio server streams from python.
 Bonus thread-generated data in python streaming through websockets to show off the potential.